Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Conclusions

-\\While at large distances, the performance of our converter asymptotes towards that of an ideal converter, over shorter distances -- ranges associated with metropolitan or intra-city links -- a considerable performance gap remains.
-Closing this gap requires foremost a further reduction in the noise floor of the converter, and secondarily, improvements to the efficiency (both internal and external).\\ While bulk ppKTP has facilitated a considerable improvement in the noise floor over the existing reported values, there still remains significant room for improvement for single-step converters.
+While bulk ppKTP has facilitated a considerable improvement in the noise floor over the existing reported values, there still remains significant room for improvement for single-step converters.
 Detailed measurements of the noise at the target wavelength here lead us to attribute it near-exclusively to spurious SPDC, namely the unwanted down-conversion of the strong 1064 nm pump to a signal photon at the target wavelength and an idler in the mid-IR.
 One might think shifting from quasi-phase matching to birefringent phase matching would therefore offer a solution, but in doing so one both loses access to the comparatively strong d$_{33}$ tensor element and introduces double refraction, demanding much higher (an order of magnitude more) pump powers and experimental complexity and lower scalability, all the while limiting the intrinsically attainable maximum conversion efficiency significantly below 100\%.
 Instead, approaches that focus on direct suppression of the unwanted SPDC processes in periodically poled crystals could involve resonantly enhancing the signal field, which would dramatically lower the required circulating pump power.
 Alternatively or additionally, one could realize schemes with strong absorption of, or utilizing anti-resonant cavity suppression of, the parasitic mid-IR idler field.\\ In conclusion, we have presented an efficient low-noise quantum frequency converter based on a monolithic bulk ppKTP cavity suitable for the conversion of single photons from nitrogen-vacancy centers in diamond to telecommunication wavelength.
 Together with the compact and self-stabilizing design and requiring only cost-effective and off-the-shelf commercial pump lasers, our QFC-platform represents a viable technological ingredient for improved scalability of future quantum networks.

+During the review process of this publication, the authors became aware of a relevant preprint on low-noise conversion using an unpoled KTA crystal \cite{geus}.